TaylanUB/scheme-bytestructures/README.md

 `make-bytestructure-descriptor` as explained in the section "Creating bytestructure descriptors."

-The `constructor` is the one mentioned in the section "Creating bytestructure descriptors"; it handles the arguments used to create a descriptor instance of this type, and should return the "content" for this instance (NOT a descriptor; just the content; this is an internal field of a descriptor which the framework will populate for you).
+- The `constructor` is the one mentioned in the section "Creating bytestructure descriptors"; it handles the arguments used to create a descriptor instance of this type, and should return the "content" for this instance (NOT a descriptor; just the content; this is an internal field of a descriptor which the framework will populate for you).
 This "content" object can be anything; it's private to your descriptor type and will be passed to the other procedures you provided so they know what to do.
-For example the vector type uses a record that holds a length and an element descriptor.
+Typically a record type is used, e.g. the vector type uses a record that holds a length and an element descriptor.

 A common strategy that can be utilized by a type's constructor, usually in types that hold other descriptors (e.g. vector), is to call